LineageOS/android_device_oppo_f1f/README.md

 Copyright 2016 - The CyanogenMod Project

-Device configuration for Oppo F1.
+Device configuration for OPPO F1.